-That’s a total of 4,000 leads for your pipeline this year.
-More importantly, these prospects already knew your product in their previous companies.
+That’s a total of 4,000 leads for your sales pipeline this year.
+More importantly, these prospects already knew your product from their previous companies.

-They are more likely to respond and buy from you again compare to your average leads, and therefore yield higher conversion rates and lower your cost per lead.
+They are more likely to respond and buy from you again than your average leads, yielding higher conversion rates and lowering your cost per lead.